How to Make a French Cleat

 What is a French Cleat?

-A french cleat is a strong, simple way to hang heavy items on the wall.
-It’s made from two pieces of wood.
-Each piece has a rip cut on one edge.
-The rip cut is beveled to 45 degrees.
+A French cleat is a strong, simple way to hang heavy items on the wall.
+The cleats are made from two pieces of wood, each with a 45-degree beveled rip cut on one edge.

 Related: Beginner’s Guide to Woodworking Terms

-The other cleat is attached to the studs in the wall, with the bevel facing up and away from the wall.
+The first cleat attaches to the wall studs, with the bevel facing up and away from the wall.

-Then, the cleat on the back of the item hooks onto the cleat attached to the wall.
-The two boards interlock and gravity holds the cleats together.
+Then, the object’s cleat hooks onto the one attached to the wall.
+The two boards interlock, and gravity holds the cleats together.

 A DIY french cleat used to hang an object on the wall

-Fasteners are not needed to join the cleats together.
-Because fasteners are not required, you can separate the cleats, and the item can easily be removed and reconfigured.
+Fasteners aren’t needed to join the cleats, meaning you can separate them, and the object can easily be removed and reconfigured.
 French cleats are a popular way to store tools in a workshop because of the ability to remove and reconfigure them.

 Related: 9 Clever Ways to Make a Small Workshop Feel Bigger